Qubitol/aml-basic-exam/README.md

 * RFC.

 We choose the accuracy to be the main performance metric for model assessment.
-The fine-tuned models are saved in the directory `models/`, ready to be loaded with the `joblib` library.

 ## Final results
 ### k-Nearest Neighbors